 Online Polysomnography Programs

-In the 2018-2019 academic year, 36 schools offered some type of polysomnography program.
+In 2020-2021, 34 schools offered a polysomnography program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|